m-mdy-m/algorithms-data-structures/7.Search-Algorithm/README.md

 1. **Linear Search:** Examines each record one by one until the target is found.
 2. **Binary Search:** Repeatedly divides the search space in half by targeting the center of the data structure, making it much faster than linear search for sorted data.
-3. **Hashing:** Uses a hash function to directly map keys to their corresponding records, offering very fast lookups.

 > !!
 NOTE : it's important to clarify that this is a high-level categorization. !!

 **Search algorithms are evaluated based on their computational complexity, which describes the maximum time required to find the target.** Binary search, for example, boasts a logarithmic time complexity (O(log n)), meaning the number of steps needed to find the target grows proportionally to the logarithm of the data size.